Teachers and staff provide a great programme and environment condusive to intellectual and social development. Chinnasri family from Malaysia

 - be aware of and celebrate similarities and diversity

-All classes receive one Dutch language lesson a week.
+All classes receive one Dutch language lesson a week from a native and experienced Dutch language teacher.
 Pupils will learn basic commands, statements and vocabulary and also interesting aspects regarding Flemish/Dutch speaking culture.
+To cater for the children who have a much higher level of Dutch (or are native speakers) we have a Dutch extension group who work together two times a week for 45minutes.

 Sport and Swimming